ankrutik/notes/aws/solutions_arch_cert/notes.md

 - simple round robin
 - You can terminate SSL on Classic Load Balancers.
 You must install an SSL certificate on each load balancer.
 The load balancers use this certificate to terminate the connection and then decrypt requests from clients before sending them to the back-end instances.

-### Gateway LB
+### Gateway Load Balancer

-- to deploy and run inline virtual appliances where network traffic is not destined for the Gateway Load Balancer itself.
+- to deploy and run **inline virtual appliances** where network traffic is not destined for the Gateway Load Balancer itself
-- transparently passes all Layer 3 traffic through third-party virtual appliances, and is invisible to the source and destination of the traffic
+- transparently passes all **Layer 3** traffic through third-party virtual appliances, and is invisible to the source and destination of the traffic
-- Itself does not perform TLS termination and does not maintain any application state.
-These functions are performed by the third-party virtual appliances it directs traffic to, and receives traffic from.
+- Does not maintain any application state.
+Functions like TLS termination are performed by the third-party virtual appliances that it directs traffic to and receives traffic from.
-- supports 300 targets per Availability Zone
+- per Availability Zone, 300 targets
+- **Gateway Load Balancer Endpoints**:
-- Gateway Load Balancer Endpoints is a type of VPC endpoint that uses PrivateLink technology.
-As network traffic flows from a source (an Internet Gateway, a VPC, etc.) to the Gateway Load Balancer, and back, a Gateway Load Balancer Endpoint ensures private connectivity between the two.
+  - type of VPC endpoint that uses PrivateLink technology
+  - As network traffic flows from a source (an Internet Gateway, a VPC, etc.) to the Gateway Load Balancer (and back), it ensures private connectivity between the two.

 ## lab: Load Balancers and Health Checks

-### Define classic load balancer
+### Define Classic Load Balancer

 - load balancer name, VPC to create it inside